tsmatz/minerl-maze-sample/Readme.md

 ## 4. Run a training (reinforcement learning)

-Login to computer with remote desktop client (with a monitor).
+Login to computer with remote desktop client.
+(Please use a monitor for debugging.)<br>
+Now run the training script (train_minerl.py).

-When it launches 2 instances of Minecraft client, please close one, which is not used for training.
-(Ray will create a dummy env in order to see settings in environment, such as, action space or observation space.)
+When it launches (opens) 2 instances of Minecraft client, please close one which is not used for training.
+(In order to see settings in an environment, such as, action space or observation space, Ray framework will create a dummy environment inside.)

 ```
 cd train
 python3 train_minerl.py
 ```

 > This training will take so long time, since it runs on a single instance.
-To run distributed training, configure ray cluster (multiple workers).
-(You can quickly configure using [Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/) on cloud.)
+To run distributed training, configure and run on ray cluster (multiple workers).
+(You can quickly configure using built-in RL estimator on [Azure Machine Learning](https://tsmatz.wordpress.com/2018/11/20/azure-machine-learning-services/).)
-> Each workers (in a cluster) should be configured to run a virtual monitor, since it runs as a batch.
+> Each workers (in a cluster) should be configured to use a virtual monitor, since it runs as a batch in backgroud.

 ## 5. Simulate a trained agent

-When you have completed a training, run and check your trained agent.
+When you have completed, run and check your trained agent.<br>
+To do this,

-Login to computer with remote desktop client (with a monitor).

-First, please launch Minecraft client with malmo mod.
+First, login to computer with remote desktop client and launch Minecraft client with malmo mod as follows.

 ```
 cd simulate
 python3 launch_client.py
 ```

-In another shell, run and simulate your trained agent.
+In another shell, run and simulate your trained agent as follows.

 ```
 cd simulate